jkunimune/Djastiz/word_guide.md

 ### eu
 _verb_
-	*number*; exclusively applies to things with discrete amounts, like instances
+	*many*; exclusively applies to things with discrete amounts, like instances

 ### eug
 _noun_